bradyhouse/house/fiddles/angular2/fiddle-0042-DeepLinks/README.markdown

 This POC is a Fork of [Angular 2 Fiddle #40](https://github.com/bradyhouse/house/tree/master/fiddles/angular2/fiddle-0040-CSVReporter).
 It extends the original design by introducing
 `deep links` for each report view.
 In addition, it provides deep linking to specific field filters.
-In addition, it uses a routing strategy that relies on QueryString parameter instead of path fragments making it [Jekyl](https://jekyllrb.com/).
+In addition, it uses a routing strategy that relies on QueryString parameter instead of path fragments making it [Jekyl](https://jekyllrb.com/) compatible.
+In other words, the version published on [bradyhouse.github.io](bradyhouse.github.io) (link below) actually works.

 ### Published Version Link